 - Apply for the SDSU Associated Students (AS) Study Abroad Scholarship (all main campus students with at least a 2.5 GPA are eligible to apply):

-- Visit sdsu.edu/scholarships and follow the directions for using the Scholarship Search Tool (in the “Major/Credential” search field, select “All Majors” to see a complete list of options, including the AS Study Abroad Scholarship)
+- At sdsu.edu/scholarships,select SDSU Scholarship Search Tool.
+In the “Major/Credential” search field, select “All Majors” to see a complete list of options, including the AS Study Abroad Scholarship.

 - Applications are accepted twice a year

 - Submit your application in fall semester (early October deadline) for winter or spring break study abroad programs